chandan13tiwari/design-patterns/src/main/java/org/pattern/decorator/finalsol/readme.md

 * Decorator *adds its own behaviour* before and/or after delegating to the object it decorates to do the rest of the job.
 * Objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators we want.

+Decorator pattern is a STRUCTURAL type of design pattern.

 Now, applying Decorators in our application -